makkes/pipelines/README.md

 1. Check that Flux updates the application on staging and the app gets healthy
 1. Manually promote the application version from staging to prod by creating a commit changing the `kustomize` patch
 1. Check that Flux updates the application on staging and the app gets healthy

-### Pipeline Introspection

-Each pipeline stage is represented on the cluster by a `Kustomization`.
-The pipeline name is reflected by the `pipelines.weave.works/name` label on the Kustomization and the order of stages is represented by ascending values of the `pipelines.weave.works/stage` label.